 Hendrix's Madison Square Garden meltdown capped a turbulent year that had already seen the breakup of his previous band, the Experience, his legendary appearance at Woodstock and the speedy live recording of the Band of Gypsys LP, an effort partly tossed together to satisfy the terms of a prior legal dispute.
 Working alongside bassist Billy Cox and drummer Buddy Miles, Hendrix took his sound into previously uncharted territory, blending rock with R&B, funk and jazz while continuing to take impossible-sounding strides forward in terms of his own guitar technique.

 The seeds of trouble were sown for the group early on, however.
-While Miles' incredible talent helped Hendrix cover new musical ground, the two also butted heads regularly; as Cox later suggested, the trio's short-lived existence was partly owed to the fact that Miles refused to "render unto Caesar the things which are Caesar's" -- in other words, to yield the spotlight, and the creative reins, to Hendrix.
+While Miles' incredible talent helped Hendrix cover new musical ground, the two also butted heads regularly.
+As Cox later suggested in Jimi Hendrix FAQ, the trio's short-lived existence was partly owed to the fact that Miles refused to "render unto Caesar the things which are Caesar's."
+In other words, to yield the spotlight, and the creative reins, to Hendrix.

 It's also been suggested that Hendrix's manager, Michael Jeffery, was less than supportive of the Band of Gypsys, either because he wanted the mercurial guitarist to reunite the Experience or because he had personal issues with the idea of an all-black power trio.
 Either way, although the Band of Gypsys record did extremely well on the charts after its March 25, 1970, release, Hendrix was never happy with the results.

 "I wasn’t too satisfied with the Band of Gypsys album.
-If it had been up to me I would have never put it out," Hendrix later admitted.
+If it had been up to me I would have never put it out," Hendrix later admitted in Hendrix on Hendrix.
 "From a musician’s point of view, it was not a good recording and I was out of tune on a few things.
-Not enough preparation went into it and it came out a bit ‘grizzly’ -- we all felt shaky.
-The thing was, we owed the record company an album and they were pushing us -- so here it is."
+Not enough preparation went into it and it came out a bit ‘grizzly.’
+We all felt shaky.
+The thing was, we owed the record company an album and they were pushing us – so here it is."